- 5 Days

 Activities : Birding, Child-Friendly, Hiking, Snorkeling

-Arrival by plane to San Cristóbal Island and transfer to the Santa Cruz, anchored at Puerto Baquerizo Moreno, the provincial capital of the Galápagos Islands.
+Arrive by plane to San Cristóbal Island and transfer the vessel.
 Enjoy lunch on board and a welcome talk.

 In the afternoon, disembark on the eastern tip of the island.
 Pitt Point is an eroded tuff cone.
 Take a zodiac ride or ascend the trail from the beach providing spectacular views of the shoreline.
 This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
 After the walk, if conditions are favorable, swim or snorkel at the nearby islets.

 Disembark this morning for a visit to the Charles Darwin Research Station and the giant tortoise pens, where there is an impressive giant prickly-pear cactus forest home to many land birds.
 These are the headquarters of scientific investigation, conservation and the National Park administration.
 Following the visit, enjoy lunch in the cooler highlands of Santa Cruz Island, a completely different ecosystem.